 Should I Try Buprenex for My Cat?

-Buprenex is a powerful medication, but used correctly under the right guidance, is unquestionably effective in regards to reducing pain and promoting comfort.
+Buprenex is a powerful medication but used correctly under the proper guidance; it is unquestionably effective in regards to reducing pain and promoting comfort.
 If your cat has endured an injury or is heading into surgery, educate yourself on opioid medications like Bupenex.
 Talk with your veterinarian and figure out the right approach for you and your feline friend!